Moor Pool Heritage Trust

 The Main Hall kitchen is refurbished

-The kitchen refurbishment project was the first major fundraising project carried out at Moor Pool Hall.
-It was made possible by generous donations and the amount raised through fundraising events.
+The kitchen refurbishment project is the first major fundraising project carried out at Moor Pool Hall.
+It is made possible by generous donations and the amount raised through fundraising events.
 We were also delighted to have received a grant from Harborne Parish Lands and generous donations from the Moor Pool Players and Moor Pool Residents Association.

 The Lower Hall kitchen is upgraded